 From 1990 to 1996, Grinspun served as Director of Nursing at Mount Sinai Hospital in Toronto.
 She has also worked in practice and administrative capacities in Israel and the United States.

-Grinspun is an Adjunct Professor in the Faculty of Nursing at the University of Toronto; an adjunct professor at the School of Nursing, York University; an associate member of the Centre for Health Promotion at the University of Toronto; an affiliate member of the Centre for Health Studies at York University; and an Associate Fellow of the Centre for Latin American and Caribbean Studies (CERLAC) at York University.
+Grinspun is an Adjunct Professor in the Faculty of Nursing at the University of Toronto; an adjunct professor at the School of Nursing, York University; and an Associate Fellow of the Centre for Latin American and Caribbean Studies (CERLAC) at York University.

-From 1996 to 1999, Grinspun was the Chair of the Acquired Brain Injury Network of Metropolitan Toronto, a network representing all publicly funded agencies.
-For the past two decades Grinspun has worked extensively on many international programs in Latin and Central America, China, Australia and Europe.
+For over two decades Grinspun has led many international programs in Latin and Central America, China, Australia and Europe.
 Grinspun has published and spoken extensively in Canada and abroad.
-She is a forceful advocate of the Canadian health-care system and the contribution of registered nurses and nurse practitioners to its success.
-Her expertise is in areas of health, nursing and workplace policies and practices.
+She is a forceful advocate of the Canadian health system and the contribution of registered nurses and nurse practitioners to its success.
+Her expertise is in areas of health, health-care, and nursing.
+She is the founder of RNAO's internationally renowned Best Practice Guidelines Program, and a leading figure in Canadian and international health and nursing policy.